Mwaseemzakir/.NetTipsByWaseem/README.md

 **Episode 32 : How to read values from appsetting.json through IOptions and apply validation on it**

+**Episode 33 : How to add DbContext Dependency Injection in .NET Core API ?**

 -------------------------------------------------------------------------------------------------------------------------

 # **Episode 1 : What is .AsNoTracking() and its benefits**